 Among the most celebrated of French writers, Honoré de Balzac is best known for his epic series of novels The Human Comedy (La Comédie Humaine) which offers a forensic portrait of the pretences, struggles and disappointments of an emerging Parisian bourgeoisie.
 These voluminous texts are grimly true to life, but Balzac also penned stories exploring philosophical and theological themes.
 One such is Gambara (1837), an account of a gifted Italian composer living exiled in Paris just after the July Revolution of 1830.
 Despite his talent and great vision for humanity, Paulo Gambara is short of money because his idealistic worldview is consistently misunderstood by the society around him.

 Gambara was originally commissioned by the Parisian journal, the Gazette Musicale, to promote Meyerbeer’s opera Les Huguenots.
-The narrative is subtle and complex, raising questions about the nature of genius and how art-music is conceived and evaluated.
-Balzac approaches the subject from many angles.
-Gambara himself vacillates between wanting music to be a source of pleasure and a means of spiritual elevation.
+The story’s narrative is subtle and complex, raising questions about the nature of genius and how art-music is conceived and evaluated.
+Balzac approaches his subject from many angles.
+Gambara himself vacillates between wanting music to be merely a source of pleasure and as a demanding means of spiritual elevation.
 Meanwhile, an Italian aristocrat, Count Andrea Casorini, who wants to support Gambara, argues that Beethoven is the most progressive composer of instrumental music, able to convey the highest ideals.
 Rossini’s music, he asserts, is by comparison mere vulgar entertainment.
 Although Gambara considers himself a successor to Beethoven, he decides to defend Rossini’s delightful and memorable tunes.
 He reminds the Count of the debt German music owes to Italian musicians, berating him for his extreme opinions.
 Music, according to Gambara, should be a seamless blend of sensuality and intellect, feeling and form, spontaneity and structure.

 Balzac describes the Count as if he is playing an operatic role.
 Foppish and insincere, his real motivation is to seduce Marianna, the composer’s beautiful and long-suffering wife.
 She adores her husband for his brilliance, even though he expects her to make all manner of sacrifices to sustain him.
 She must act as his lover, mentor, manager, breadwinner, muse and mother.
 Count Andrea’s financial generosity makes Marianna obliged to him.
-He has freed her from the responsibilities that have bound her to Gambara.
+He liberates her from the responsibilities that have bound her to Gambara.
 Over the years her patience has worn thin, since her husband is unwilling to dilute his idealism to obtain publication or performances.
 Indeed, when Gambara plays his music privately at the piano, he soon loses touch with reality.
 In this instance, the line between genius and madness is particularly narrow.

 After this puzzling scene, Balzac describes Gambara’s face as ‘radiant, like that of a holy martyr.’
 We must imagine music so complex that it cannot be followed, and yet its details possess a remarkable similarity to the abstract play of intervals found in Debussy’s Twelve Studies for piano, a work written eight decades later.